inbo/tutorials/content/tutorials/spatial_standards_vector/index.md

 Hence, also use it in versioned workflows?
 ***Didn’t hear that.
 (Cool, though…)***

-Let’s just look at the top 7 lines:
+Let’s just look at the top 7 lines of the file:

     {
     "type": "FeatureCollection",